Medicare Enrolled

 What this data tells you about Dr. Sivasankaran

-Dr. Satish Sivasankaran is a cardiovascular disease in New Port Richey, FL, with 19 years in practice.
+Dr. Satish Sivasankaran is a cardiovascular disease specialist in New Port Richey, FL, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Sivasankaran performed 13,470 Medicare services across 3,125 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Sivasankaran received a total of $3,956 from 26 pharmaceutical and/or device companies across 195 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in cardiovascular disease.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.